sjentsch/lsjDocs/_pages/Ch08_Estimation_5.rst

 mean lies between 109 and 121.
 The name for this is a **confidence interval** for the mean.

 Armed with an understanding of sampling distributions, constructing a confidence interval for the mean is actually pretty easy.
 Here’s how it works.
 Suppose the true population mean is *µ* and the standard deviation is *σ*.
-I’ve just finished running my study that has *N* participants, and the mean IQ among those participants is :math:`\bar{X}`.
+I’ve just finished running my study that has *N* participants, and the mean IQ among those participants is X̅.
 We know from our discussion of `the central limit theorem <Ch08_Estimation_3.html#the-central-limit-theorem>`__ that the sampling distribution of the mean is approximately normal.
 We also know from our discussion of the `normal distribution
 <Ch07_Probability_5.html#the-normal-distribution>`__, that there is a 95%
 chance that a normally-distributed quantity will fall within about two standard deviations of the true mean.